 - 1. Course enrollment may be limited due to the instructional design of the course or the size of the classroom. - 2.
-Students attempting to register for a course that is full will be placed on the waitlist through online registration or by the Office of the Registrar. - All waitlists are compiled and implemented on a first-come, first-served basis.
+Students attempting to register for a course that is full will be placed on the waitlist through online registration or by the Office of the Registrar. - 3.
+All waitlists are compiled and implemented on a first-come, first-served basis.
 Students seeking to audit a course may be added to the waitlist but will have second priority after credit students. - 4.
 No student will be offered a vacant place unless he or she is on the waitlist. - 5.
 By decision of the Registrar, a student may be placed in a course without regard to the order of the waitlist or the limit.
 Such matters as degree requirements and immediacy of graduation are factors in these cases. - 6.
 Instructors may not grant permission to students to register for their courses outside of the waitlist process. - 7.
 Instructors may not allow students on the waitlist to attend classes in the hope that openings will occur. - 8.
 The Registrar reserves the right to withdraw a student who is auditing a course up until the end of the add/drop period of the course in order to give the place to a student wishing to take it for credit.
 In this case, the student withdrawn by the Registrar would receive a 100% refund. - 9.
-Instructors may not allow students to attend a course without being registered either for credit or audit. - 10.
-Enrollment of paying students will take priority over that of free audit students (i.e., graduates).
+Instructors may not allow students to attend a course without being registered either for credit or audit.